vidluther/markdown-resume/resume.md

 - Conducted research as part of my master thesis project on optimizing the marketing budget allocation problem.
 - Developed optimization techniques and heuristics for Mixed Integer Nonlinear Problems to be applied in the Integrated Marketing Communications software suite.
 - Created VBA based tools for simplifying data testing, processing and presentation.
- Tested and validated new software versions before final release.
+- Tested and validated new software versions before final release.

+### Engineering Trainee | Consolidated Contractors Company
 Jun 2009 - Aug 2009, Ras Laffan, Qatar

 - Toyota-Technip JV